Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

 Because this family includes among others the Gaussian ($k\rightarrow \infty$) and double exponential ($k=0$), this family is very flexible.
 For more properties, see \cite{huber2011robust}.

 In the two-sample case, it is reasonable to consider asymmetric weight functions leading to the natural generalization,

-We show in the online appendix that Jaeckel's result on partial adaptation can, for our two sample problem, be extended to a generalization of the Huber family whose members are symmetric iff $k_{1}=k_{2}$, defined by $(X-\mu)/\sigma \sim f$:
+This estimator is partially adaptive, in a similar way to the symmetric trimmed mean in the one sample problem.
+In the online appendix, we extend Jaeckel's result on partial adaptation for our two sample problem to a generalization of the Huber family whose members are symmetric iff $k_{1}=k_{2}$, defined by $(X-\mu)/\sigma \sim f$: